flugzeug-framework/flugzeug-libraries/README.md

 # flugzeug

-flugzeug is a generator-flugzeug library for dealing with API documentation, validators generator, etc.
+flugzeug is a generator-flugzeug library for dealing with API documentation, validators and  Http Methods decorators.

 ## Usage
 Please see the [generator-flugzeug](https://www.npmjs.com/package/generator-flugzeug) framework .